Do I need to make a reservation and/or pay to come to Open House?

 I applied for the long term apprenticeship.
 When will I be interviewed/accepted?

 While the application is open year round, interviews are only conducted in July for the September program and in December for the February program.
+The number of applications varies each year so admission is not guaranteed.
+Please do not make any travel arrangements prior to your interview.

 What exactly is taught during the workshops?